apohllo/nlp/3-levenshtein.md

    dictionary will be appreciated.)
 1. Load Morfologik to ElasticSearch (one document for each form) and use fuzzy matching to obtain the possible corrections of the 30 words with 5 occurrences that do not belong to the dictionary.
+1. Compare the results of your algorithm and output of ES.
-1. Compare the results.
-Draw conclusions regarding:
+1. Draw conclusions regarding:
    * the distribution of words in the corpus,
    * the number of true misspellings vs. the number of unknown words,
    * the performance of your method compared to ElasitcSearch,